strebl/pi.strebl.ch/resources/getting-started/readme.md

 ### What is the Pi Finder for?
 Often you plug in your Raspberry Pi in a network where you get a random IP from the DHCP server.
-In the best situation you had access to the DHCP server to get the IP address.
+In the best situation you have access to the DHCP server / router and find the IP address.

 But what if you ...
 * ... don't have access to the DHCP server / router?